-If you are contemplating marriage, you may need to consider whether or not to enter into what is known as a Pre-Nuptial Agreement, which is an agreement made between two people before they get married.
-This agreement will determine what should happen in the unfortunate event that the marriage breaks down.
+If you are contemplating marriage, you may want to consider a pre nuptial agreement, which is made between two people before they get married.
+It will determine what should happen in the unfortunate event that the marriage breaks down.

-We recommend that these are considered, particularly if one partner has property or money which they have acquired prior to the marriage, or in circumstances where a third party, such as a parent, is providing money towards the purchase of an asset.
+In particular, we recommend a pre nuptial agreement if one partner has property or money which they have acquired prior to the marriage, or in circumstances where a third party, such as a parent, is providing money towards the purchase of an asset.

-Historically, pre-nuptial Agreements have not been upheld by the courts but their approach has changed considerably.
-Often, the courts now seek good reason not to uphold such an Agreement, where it has been properly executed, with the intention of being binding.
+Historically, pre nuptial agreements have not been upheld by the courts but their approach has changed considerably.
+Often, they now seek good reason not to uphold such an agreement, where it has been properly executed and with the intention of it being binding.

-The hope is also that with a clear understanding between the couple at the time of the marriage, it would avoid any dispute at a later date.
+Also, the hope is that with a clear understanding between the couple at the time of the marriage, it would avoid any dispute at a later date.

-If you are already married and seek to enter a Post Nuptial Agreement, these can also be prepared for you by a member of our Team.
-This may be important if you wish to protect monies received say by gift or inheritance or to protect a new business venture.
+If you are already married and seek to enter a post nuptial agreement, we can also prepare this for you.
+For example, this may be important if you wish to protect monies received by gift or inheritance, or to protect a new business venture.

 “At a time that couldn’t have been harder for our family, I was very lucky to find a solicitor who listened and helped me through a very demanding process.
-It made things easier for me knowing I was being taken good care of and could rely on Wollen Michelmore to act on my behalf.
-I would and have highly recommended Wollen Michelmore Solicitors.”
-SB 2017
+It made things easier for me knowing I was being taken good care of and could rely on Wollens to act on my behalf.
+I would highly recommend them“ SB 2017

 Get in touch